philemone/HoboGrid/README.md

 But, if you're open to an adventure and a little bit of a let's-get-this-done kind of coder, Taminar's your coding buddy.
 Throw your list its way, and it'll cook up a basic HTML table without breaking a sweat.

 Concerned about the looks?
 You should be... tables look ugly.
-Taminar, with a little push, can make it usable ;)
+Taminar, with a little push, can make it usable (but not right now)